 Joel Wacek serves as a principal at Hoffman Alvary and is an expert in providing financial and economic analyses in IP disputes.
-He has testified as an expert witness at trial on damages in IP infringement matters and provides financial analysis related to commercial disputes, licensing campaigns and matters before the International Trade Commission.
+He has testified as an expert witness in trials on damages in IP infringement matters, and provides financial analysis related to commercial disputes, licensing campaigns and matters before the International Trade Commission.
 Mr Wacek is a Certified Licensing Professional and member of the Licensing Executives Society and the International Trademark Association.